What exactly is Deep Springs?

 Is there a testing or GPA cutoff?

-What is my application being judged on?
+How is my application being judged?

 Beyond grades or test scores, competitive applicants should be able to demonstrate curiosity, an ability to reflect upon themselves, a strong work ethic and good communication skills.
 All of these traits are necessary to succeed in the Three Pillars of our educational program: academics, labor, and self-governance.
 It is also important that an applicant be interested in pursuing a life of service to humanity after Deep Springs, and that they have a sense of how the college would help them achieve this goal.
-There is no single type of student that we look for, nor any single criteria that we use in making decisions.
+There is no single type of student that we look for, nor any single criterion that we use in making decisions.
 Instead, we try to get as complete a view as possible of each applicant before deciding if they are a good “fit” for Deep Springs and if Deep Springs is a good “fit” for them.

 What are you looking for in essays?

 Like the rest of your application, we will read your essays to gain a better sense of the way you think and approach the world.
 This is an opportunity to show us what really matters to you, where you’ve come from, and how you think.
 We do value creativity and strong writing skills, but what we’re really looking for is a good understanding of who YOU are and why you want to attend Deep Springs.

 What if I’ve never been on a farm nor practiced self-governance?

 An integral part of the pedagogy at Deep Springs is learning how to learn, learning how to succeed in situations unfamiliar and intimidating.
 Most students arrive at the college without ever having done farm or ranch work and possessing limited – if any – experience in self-governance.
 Your background is far less important than your enthusiasm and work ethic in new situations.